forestdb/forestdb.org/models/bayesian-data-analysis.md

 Does it appear that participants in our experiment have an overall bias toward heads or tails?
 While this model does even better at predicting the data, it is not perfect.
-Let's see what happens when we factor in response noise to determine whether thats a better explanation for some of the data.
+Let's see what happens when we factor in response noise to determine whether that's a better explanation for some of the data.
 Note: This will also take a while.
 Chrome may ask you to kill the page; power through.

 ~~~